The school offers 60 places per year group.

-Children with a statement of Special Educational Needs are placed under the terms of the 1996 Education Act - not through the admissions criteria.
-They will be allocated a place at the school named on their statement.
+Children with a statement of Special Educational Needs are awarded a school place under the terms of the 1996 Education Act - not through the admissions criteria.
+They will be allocated a place at the school named on their Education and Health Care Plan.

 The priorities are explained in full in the admissions booklet.

 Children do not automatically transfer from nursery to a Reception class so you must complete an application for a Reception place.

 Please visit the Waltham Forest Admissions webpage for more information on applying for a primary school place.
 If you have any concerns or problems contact the admissions team directly on 0208 496 3000 or email them at email@example.com.
 If you would like more information you can also visit the admissions team.
 Please refer to:

 Waltham Forest Town Hall Complex

 Opening times: 9.30am to 4.30pm Monday to Friday